jehiah/safe_streets/legislation.md

 * Illegal License plate cover indicates intention to speed or run red lights.
 This should be a higher fine than general obstructed license plate.
 Suggested >$500
 * "failure to display muni-receipt" should escalate so it doesn't provide cheap parking. second or third offense should be >$250
 * The city wide speed limit is 25mph, but drivers can exceed that by 40% before potentially getting a ticket.
 Reduce the buffer before ticketing for speed limits 35mph and lower to 5mph over.
+* There is no law that restricts driving in a parking lane, meaning it's ok for vehicles to use it as a second lane when and where they feel like it.
+* License plate covers might be illegal, but selling or installing them is not (including 'bumper' devices that obstruct side view of license plate).
+Some auto shops advertise installing  "hideaway license plates" see: https://www.instagram.com/p/BTT4zYGBpk4/?taken-by=pnaautosport

 ## Add Missing Laws and Make Sane Adjustments